jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-duplex-or-standard.rst

         No instances running on controller-1: [OK]

-    By default, the upgrade process cannot be run and is not recommended to be run with Active Alarms present.
-However, management affecting alarms can be ignored with the :command:`--force` option with the :command:`system upgrade-start` command to force the upgrade process to start.
+    By default, the upgrade process cannot be run and is not recommended to be run with active alarms present.
+Use the command :command:`system upgrade-start --force` to force the upgrade process to start and ignore non-management-affecting alarms.

     .. note::
         It is strongly recommended that you clear your system of any and all